ParallelSSH/parallel-ssh/doc/quickstart.rst

 Host Logger
 ------------

 There is a built in host logger that can be enabled to automatically log output from remote hosts.
-This requires the ``consume_output`` flag to be enabled on ``run_command``.
+This requires the ``consume_output`` flag to be enabled on :py:func:`join <pssh.pssh_client.join`.

 The helper function ``pssh.utils.enable_host_logger`` will enable host logging to standard output, for example: